-The Georgetown Leadership Track is a four-year program that is designed to channel the leader in you, which is based on the Georgetown values of: Ad Majorem Dei Gloriam, Contemplation in Action, Academic Excellence, Education the Whole Person, Cura Personalis, Faith and Justice, People for Others, Interreligious Understanding and Community in Diversity.
+The Georgetown Leadership Track is a four-year program designed to channel the leader in you, based on the Georgetown values of Ad Majorem Dei Gloriam, Contemplation in Action, Academic Excellence, Educating the Whole Person, Cura Personalis, Faith that Does Justice, People for Others, Interreligious Understanding, and Community in Diversity.

 What to expect from the leadership track

 Leadership starts with the self, and the focus of your journey will be on the development of the key competencies of awareness, self-management and connections that will help develop you into a mature and grounded individual capable of leading others.
 To achieve this you will take a variety of workshops aimed at developing your personal, academic and executive skills and talents.
 You will also gain a deeper understanding of emotional intelligence over the course of the program.
 The development of these key competencies are tools which you will carry forward for a lifetime.

 By following through with the program’s development and growth modules, you will be able to articulate your skills and competencies and their potential to contribute to your personal, academic, and professional life after university.
 The Georgetown Leadership Track will equip you with the necessary tools and experiences which will be reflected in excellence in your future performance.